shardeum/community-missions/README.md

 # Submissions Requirements

+      -You did not win the last Shardeum Mission
-      -Complete all mission requirements that are not marked as optional -Open a pull request for the mission folder being worked on -YouTube video link for pull request submission (60 seconds long max)
+           (for example if you won Mission 2, you cannot do Mission 3, but you can do Mission 4) -Complete all mission requirements that are not marked as optional -Open a pull request for the mission folder being worked on -YouTube video link for pull request submission (60 seconds long max)